 <origin name=> points to

-In reality, this situation is not a big deal because internal IPS repositories will be built for most enterprise installations (as we did above), and most install clients use those instead of stepping out to the Internet and getting packages from
+In reality, this is not a big deal because internal IPS repositories will be built for most enterprise installations (as we did above), and most install clients point to those instead of stepping out to the internet and getting packages from

 pkg.oracle.com for every system that is installed.
 This brings us to the next section, which shows how to alter the default manifest to point to the internal IPS repository.